 Another reason you may have problems with your soundbar is a cable or wire gauge.

-Before we get into this, it’s important to note that a gauge is a measurement of the power that can be flowed across a given wire or cable at any one time.
+Before we get into this, note that a gauge is a way to measure how much power can flow through a wire or line at once.
 A soundbar will often cut if the gauge of a cable or wire is not correct.

 This problem can be solved in a few steps.
 This problem can be fixed using a 16-gauge wire or cable if the soundbar is not more than 60 feet from the source (e.g., a TV or a PlayStation).

 It is recommended that you use a 14-gauge if your soundbar is located more than 80 feet from the ground.
 All in all, ensure you know your distance accurately.
 A wrong distance can often indicate a weak signal and a sound cutting from time to time.

 Soundbars don’t require a subwoofer to add quality sound great.
 A soundbar can have multiple speakers, which can be great by themselves.
 However, a subwoofer will help produce lower frequencies than many soundbars.
 It is the best choice to connect a subwoofer to the soundbar.